 I read a lot of others blogs, and I am a member of some discussion groups on both Facebook and Twitter; and I am no an expert on infidelity.
 I can only share my story with you, which later turned into our story.
 I can only tell you what I did at the beginning for me and what Rich did to keep me; I can only tell you what we both looked at and learnt; and by doing that I hope that it will help some people (and a lot have already told me it has) to understand their not alone; but to also, perhaps, listen to our story and think ‘I’m going to take that forward in ‘my/our’ story.
-Because even though you have not betrayed, even though you have been hurt in such a way it is immeasurable, there will come a time (like it or not) when you step up to the plate and try and make it work if you want to.
+Because even though you have been betrayed, even though you have been hurt in such a way it is immeasurable, there will come a time (like it or not) when you need step up to the plate and try and make it work if you want to.

 It is so true that we need to ‘accentuate the the positives and eliminate the negatives’ and I don’t think that phrase applies at any time more than when your heart is broken and the little demon in your head spins you stories.
 (Coping Mechanisms -The Demon)